Arthur-Woodlee/AR3D_ARG/README.md

 <body>

   <h1>AR3D_ARG – Augmented Reality Graphing</h1>
   <p>A modular, extensible AR graphing app built in Swift and RealityKit.
-Designed for accessibility, onboarding clarity, and Open–Closed Principle compliance.</p>
+Designed for accessibility, onboarding clarity, and Open/Closed Principle compliance.</p>

   <h2>Getting Started</h2>
   <p>This project does not include a preconfigured <code>.xcodeproj</code> file to avoid committing user-specific metadata.
 Instead, contributors should follow this manual setup process to load the app into Xcode.</p>